the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-ro.md

 (rr-rdm-ro)=
 # Research Object to capture the Research Life Cycle

-Research outcomes encompass publications, data, software, bibliographical material and any other resources (experimental protocols, standards, etc.) that can be potentially useful for conduting the research.
+Research outcomes encompass publications, data, software, bibliographical material and any other resources (such as experimental protocols, standards) that can be potentially useful for conduting the research.

-The goal is to go beyond the publication and work open by design and share all the research process and not only the research outputs.
+Research Objects allow to work open by design and share during the research process and not only the research outputs at the end.

 A Research Object can be implemented as a "Research Object Crate" that is a **machine readable "bundle"** of all research artefacts as a whole.